rubiefawn/remedy/shimmer.md

 ### Applying Aptitude & Mastery

 Spells are so diverse that it is hard to make a general rule for how proficiency applies.
-Many spells will specify how incompetence and mastery is handled on an individual basis.
+Many spells will specify how ineptitude and mastery is handled on an individual basis.

-A general rule does exist, but only for spells that do not already specify how to apply incompetence and mastery.
+A general rule does exist, but only for spells that do not already specify how to apply ineptitude and mastery.
 These spells all call for some sort of check. typically a contest.
 This Intuition-based check is specific to the spell (`d20+👂`).
 Normal rules for proficiency apply to these checks.

 ## Spell Tolerance